Governorate of Chiloé

-The Governorate of Chiloé was political and military subdivision of the Spanish Empire that existed, with a 1784–1789 interregnum, from 1567 to 1826.
+The Governorate of Chiloé was political and military subdivision of the Spanish Empire that existed, with a 1784–1789 interregnum, from 1567 to 1852.
 The Governorate of Chiloé depended on the Captaincy General of Chile until the late 18th century when it was made dependent directly on the Viceroyalty of Peru.
 The administrative change was done simultaneously as the capital of the archipelago was moved from Castro to Ancud in 1768.
 The last Royal Governor of Chiloé, Antonio de Quintanilla, depended directly on the central government in Madrid.

 Extent

 The Governorate of Chiloé had its de jure northern limit a Bueno River in continental Chile.
 There the governorate limited with the territories of Valdivia.
 The area de facto controlled included the Chiloé Archipelago, the seashore forts and settlements north of Chacao Channel plus the Mission of Nahuel Huapi which was nevertheless financed from Valdivia.
 Historian Gabriel Guarda do however disagree claiming the Mission of Nahuel Huapi was within the jurisdiction of Valdivia.
 The so-called juncos of Osorno (Huilliches) attempted in the late 18th century to have their lands, that lied just south of Bueno River, to be removed from the Governorate of Chiloé and incorporated to Valdivia.
 The reason of this was their bad relation and history of warfare with the settlements of around Chacao Channel.

+The historian Isidoro Vázquez de Acuña argues that the territory of the settlements on the Atlantic Patagonian coast were under the jurisdiction of Chiloé.
+On August 13, 1793 Ambrosio O'Higgins sends an official letter to the Viceroy of Peru in which he states:

+At that time, maps and documents made by Spanish officials coexisted that were contradictory, with some placing the Andes mountain range as the eastern boundary of Chile and others on the Atlantic Ocean.